 3. The more you raise your thermostat, the less you spend

-When you run your ceiling fans without raising the thermostat, you will not be able to save anything.
-This means you will end up spending more as you will add the cost of operating the fans to your air conditioner.
-Ceiling fans create a wind chilling effect therefore cools the air around a person rather than the room.
+When you run your ceiling fans without raising the thermostat to a higher temperature, you will not be able to save anything.
+This means you’ll end up spending even more as you’ll add the cost of operating the fans to your air conditioning costs.